spsforks/QB64-Wiki/Parenthesis.md

 * Extra pairs of brackets have no effect on the code!
 If one is missing the IDE should tell you.

+## Example(s)
-*Example:* Using too many brackets does not harm the code execution as long as they are paired up.
+ Using too many brackets does not harm the code execution as long as they are paired up.

 ```vb